 Reduce Harvest Waste

 With a little imagination and ability, creating an ultra-efficient homestead is easy.
 You’ll discover time-saving methods for doing chores and business, while also emphasizing environmental stewardship.
 There can be no homesteads without a stable planet, and everybody has a role to play in preserving natural resources.
-Make sure to learn new ways to reduce crop waste on your homestead and make a difference with the planet at the same time.
+Make sure to learn new ways to reduce crop waste on your homestead.Then you can make a difference with the planet at the same time.

 Please add your comments and thoughts about how to reduce crop waste below.